The 50 Best Stock Trading Tips: Lesson 5

 Tip 3 – Don’t get married

-A classic example of investors falling in love with the stock is those investors who bought the second tranche of Telstra shares, paying close to 8 dollars for a blue chip long-term investment.
+A classic example of investors falling in love with the stock are those investors who bought the second tranche of Telstra shares, paying close to 8 dollars for a blue-chip long-term investment.
 Telstra rose to 9 dollars shortly after but then spent the next seven or eight years slowly falling to a level of around $2.60.
 Most people who purchased Telstra during the second tranche still own them today and constantly say what a great dividend they pay.
 No amount of dividend payments make up for the 60 percent capital loss.
-In other words don’t fall in love with any particular company.
+In other words, don’t fall in love with any particular company.